Import of animals means a situation where the travels of the animal are not connected with the travels of the owner.

 the period of validity of the vaccination starts not less than 21 days from the completion of the vaccination protocol for the primary vaccination, and any subsequent vaccination was carried out within the period of validity of the preceding vaccination

 - a rabies antibodies test 30 days after the vaccination.
 The result of the test must be 0.5 IU/ml or more.
 After the sample has been taken, there will be a wait of 3 months in the country of departure.
+The rabies antibody test is valid as long as the vaccination is valid.
 The sample must be analysed in a laboratory approved by the EU.
 The approved rabies serology laboratories are found here

 - Listed third countries